istaykov/ofcom_broadband/README.md

 # Fixed Broadband Coverage Analysis (2019 - 2023)

 # Project Background

-This project analyzes broadband coverage across the United Kingdom from 2019 to 2023, focusing on key metrics such as Superfast Broadband (SFBB), Ultrafast Broadband (UFBB), Full Fibre, and Gigabit availability.
-The primary goals is to evaluate broadband accessibility, identify trends, and uncover disparities across local authority areas.
-Data from Ofcom's broadband report was utilised, ensuring the findings are grounded in reliable sources.
+This project examines the state of fixed broadband coverage across the UK between 2019 and 2023.
+The aim is to explore regional disparities, identify trends in broadband availability, and the impact of infrastructure investments on access to high-speed internet.
+Key metrics include:

+* **Superfast Broadband (SFBB)** availability.
+* **Ultrafast Broadband (UFBB)** availability.
+* **Full Fibre and Gigabit Broadband** deployment.
+* Premises below the Universal Service Obligation (USO) threshold.

+Through this analysis, the project aims to identify patterns, gaps, and policy implications in broadband accessibility, contributing to efforts to bridge the digital divide.

 # Data Structure & Initial Checks

-The dataset was derived from Ofcom's annual reports and structured to span 374 local authorities over five years, resulting in 1870 records.
-Key steps in data preparation included:
+**Data Sources:**
+* Fixed broadband coverage data was sourced from Ofcom datasets spanning 2019 to 2023.
+* The datasets include 374 local authorities in the UK, with 1,870 records after merging across five years.

+**Initial Data Checks:**
+* **Consistency:**
+* Each dataset contains 374 entries corresponding to unique local authorities.
+* All datasets were merged, verified for duplication, and augmented with a year column for temporal analysis.

+* **Column Insights:**
+* Key columns included broadband availability percentages, premises counts for SFBB, UFBB, Full Fibre, and premises below USO thresholds.
+* Columns were standardized to ensure compatibility across years.

+* **Data Cleaning Steps:**
-* **Initial Inspection:** Ensured data completeness and absence of duplicates.
+1. * **Initial Inspection:** Ensured data completeness and absence of duplicates.
-* **Cleaning:** Addressed inconsistencies across CSV files, such as varying column names and ambiguous data.
+2. Removed inconsistencies in column naming and ambiguous data and ensured uniform formatting.
+3. Verified data completeness by checking for missing values or anomalies.
+4. Extracted meaningful subsets for targeted analysis, such as Full Fibre availability and premises below USO.

 * **Storage:** Data was structured and stored in a MongoDB database for accessibility and further analysis.
 Columns included broadband availability metrics, local authority names and codes.
 * **Summary:** The dataset was analysed using Pandas to verify integrity, showing clean and usable records with proper alignment across years.